SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/user-interface/user-interface-article.md

 ## System video view

-``SystemVideoView`` is a SwiftUI view that delivers Apple’s built-in playback experience, powered by ``Player``.
+``SystemVideoView`` is a SwiftUI view that delivers Apple's built-in playback experience, powered by ``Player``.
 If your app does not require a custom playback interface—or if you want to stay as close as possible to the native experience—integrating this view is straightforward:

 ```swift
 struct PlayerView: View {